-Phospholipases are ubiquitously expressed enzymes that control the levels of phospholipid substrates by catalysing the lysis of phosphorylated lipids.
-The released lipid molecules then initiate signalling cascades known to regulate cell function.
+Phospholipases are ubiquitously expressed enzymes that control the levels of phospholipid substrates by catalyzing the lysis of phosphorylated lipids.
+The released lipid molecules then initiate signaling cascades known to regulate cell function.

 This complex family is involved in the mechanisms of a number of diseases including cancer and heart disease, and has been implicated in conditions such as brain disorder/injury, kidney and immune cell dysfunction.

 These are identified as PLA, PLB, PLC and PLD, each promoting cleavage at specific ester bonds within phospholipids.
 Each phospholipase family has several isoforms, which function within specific cell types and are differentially distributed.

 The PLA class has members A1 and A2.

 - PLA1 enzymes are known in mammals.